Services & Patient Information

 Drug Infusion Studies

-These studies are conducted to assess how a patient’s heart responds to specific medications that can unmask inherited arrhythmic syndromes, aiding in diagnosis and risk
+Conducted to assess how a patient's heart responds to specific medications that can unmask inherited arrhythmic syndromes, aiding in diagnosis and risk assessment.

 Genetic Testing